Arboretum Mustila

 Arboretum Mustila is an arboretum near Elimäki in southern Finland.

 The arboretum was founded in 1902 and is today maintained by a trust.
 At its inception it was intended as a testing ground for foreign species of conifers.
 Today it contains slightly less than 100 species of conifers and over 200 species of broad-leaved tree, in addition to other plants.
-Several of the trees are arranged in larger constellations rather than as individual specimen.
-Arboretum Mustila's collection of rhododendrons and azaleas is furthermore notable.
+Several of the trees are arranged in larger groups (forest plots) rather than as individual specimens.
+Arboretum Mustila's collection of rhododendrons and azaleas is also notable.
 The many species of trees occasionally attract locally rare birds, e.g. spotted nutcracker and two-barred crossbill.
 The arboretum is open to visitors for a fee and contains several walkways.